Locally Coherent Parallel Decoding in Diffusion Language Models: Introduction

 Recent strategies enforce coherence via left-to-right generation of the sequence, either by introducing an AR verification operating on the generated sequence~\cite{israel_accelerating_2025, hu_flashdlm_2026} or by performing self-speculative decoding~\cite{liu_tidar_2025}.
 While enabling accelerated generation, many key capabilities of DLMs, such as infilling, correction, or bidirectional modeling, get lost.
 An alternative approach augments a DLM with an auxiliary single-layer DLM~\cite{bansal_enabling_2025} for iterative unmasking, yet this incurs both notable accuracy degradation, due to limited modeling capacity, and overhead from repeated full-sequence attention and logit computations.

 \paragraph{This work: Parallel Sampling via Local Coherence.} We propose \name (\textbf{Co}herent \textbf{Di}ffusion with \textbf{L}ocal \textbf{A}utoregression), a hybrid generation paradigm that reconciles parallel sampling with local consistency (see Figure~\ref{fig:concept}).
-This work makes the following contributions: \begin{itemize} \item We generalize discrete diffusion modeling from individual tokens to \textit{blocks of tokens}.
+This work makes the following contributions: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We generalize discrete diffusion modeling from individual tokens to \textit{blocks of tokens}.
 We theoretically prove that modeling the joint likelihood within these blocks strictly improves the achievable NELBO compared to standard conditional token-wise independence. \item Since joint modeling of large blocks is computationally intractable using a monolithic DLM, we instead adopt a lightweight auxiliary AR model.
 This model is \textit{soft-conditioned} on the DLM's predicted probability distributions.
 Conceptually, the DLM generates a global latent draft, while the AR model executes it locally to ensure syntactic validity.
-Because the AR component is restricted to short, bounded blocks, \name retains the sub-linear latency benefits of diffusion. \item The auxiliary AR model can be extremely compact (e.g., Qwen3-0.6B) and requires only minor finetuning to reliably decode coherent text from the DLM's soft drafts. \name establishes a new Pareto frontier for accuracy versus latency in code generation using Dream-Coder-Instruct-7B under static (fixed-portion) parallelism.
-Moreover, it can maintain the base model's accuracy through dynamic (threshold-based) parallelism at 2$\times$ speedup. \end{itemize}
+Because the AR component is restricted to short, bounded blocks, \name retains the sub-linear latency benefits of diffusion. \item \rebuttal{With a compact AR model (e.g., Qwen3-0.6B), \name establishes a new accuracy-latency Pareto frontier for code generation using Dream-Coder-Instruct-7B under static (fixed-portion) parallelism.
+Crucially, \name successfully preserves the base model's accuracy through dynamic (threshold-based) parallelism at 2$\times$ speedup, while still supporting its native bidirectional capabilities in non-causal tasks like code infilling and planning.} \end{itemize}